 A CRM software functions as a vascular system by providing a digital platform to which you can connect every part of your organisation.
 The great thing about an effective CRM is that it consolidates many essential functions by providing a comprehensive, shared platform.
 Thus, it naturally serves as an invaluable tool for growth, driving better employee collaboration and stronger customer relationships.

-CRM plays a vital role in the successful realization of digital transformation.
+CRM plays a vital role in the successful realisation of digital transformation.
 It essentially serves as an “umbrella system” of sorts which coalesces various building blocks for effective digital transformation.
 CRM both contains and integrates data, analytics, and tools, thus providing you with profound insights into your customer base and the ability to drive stronger communications, customer engagement and strategic decision making.

 There is at least one positive note to take from the COVID-19 pandemic—it has forced many companies to make necessary changes to their operations and use of technology.
 Fortunately, this departure from normal business can and should be the first significant step a company takes on its path to digital transformation.